-- 1. Navigate to the "Boom Movements" screen in the diagnostic menu (Run Screen-> Settings->More->Diagnostics->Boom Movements) - 2.
-Press and hold the "Left Up" boom function - 3.
+- 1. Navigate to the "Boom Movements" screen in the diagnostic menu (Run Screen-> Settings->More->Diagnostics->Boom Movements). - 2.
+Press and hold the "Left Up" boom function on the display. - 3.
 Ensure the "Left Up" boom function operates. - 4.
-Repeat steps I to 3 for all the other boom functions: "Left Down", "Right Up", "Right Down", "Main Up", "Main Down", "Roll Clockwise" and "Roll Counter Clockwise". - Note: Not all sprayer types will have all the functions listed above.
-Refer to the UC5[TM] installation manual for your sprayer type to determine which functions your system supports.
+Repeat steps I to 3 for all the other boom functions: "Left Down", "Right Up", "Right Down", "Roll Clockwise" and "Roll Counter Clockwise". - Note: Not all sprayer types will have all the functions listed above.
+Refer to the UC5TM installation manual for your sprayer type to determine which functions your system supports.